mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### otherFaceIds
-> A list of UUID's of this card with counterparts, such as transformed or melded faces.
+> A list of card UUID's to this card's counterparts, such as transformed or melded faces.
 >
 > - **Type:** `array[] | array[string]`
 > - **Introduced:** `v4.6.1`